Welcome to the University of West Georgia Transfer Credit webpage.

 If you took POLS 1101 at a Technical College System of Georgia institution Fall Semester 2011 or later, you have met both the US and Georgia constitution requirements.

 If you received credit for HIST 2111 or 2112 from an out-of-state institution, you will need to take the Georgia History exam.
 If you received credit for POLS 1101 from an out-of-state institution or a Technical College System of Georgia institution (before Fall 2011), you will need to take the Georgia Constitution exam.
-A study guide for the exams may be purchased at the campus bookstore.
-You need to register for each exam through the Testing Office at 678-839-6435.
-You do not have to take the exam your first semester here, however, it is strongly suggested you take it as soon as possible.
+The exams are free for students and a study guide for the exams may be purchased at the campus bookstore.
+You need to register for each exam through Academic Testing Services at 678-839-6435.
+It is strongly suggested you take it as soon as possible.

 Two Year College Graduates/Former Students